 Eckerd recommends using the zoom feature available with modern browser software to increase the size at which content, including text, appears on Eckerd websites.
 For example, these browsers offer built-in zoom capability: Google Chrome zoom, Microsoft Edge, Mozilla Firefox zoom

 Eckerd recommends using (free) browser software to view Eckerd websites with customized high contrast color combinations or custom color palettes.
-For example, the Google Chrome browser offers high contrast and custom color support with free add-ons including extensions such as Change Colors, which allows the user to specify custom color combinations, and themes such as BitNova Dark that permit the user to control the color scheme of the Chrome user interface.
+For example, the Google Chrome browser offers high contrast and custom color support with free add-ons including extensions such as Change content colors, which allows the user to specify custom color combinations, and themes such as BitNova Dark that permit the user to control the color scheme of the Chrome user interface.

 Screen Reader Support for Calendars